5 ASO Experiments to Understand the App Store

 Experiment 5

-Does it affect your ranking if you put the same keyword in both the app title & keyword field?
+Does repeating a keyword in the app title & keyword field impact ranking?

 The last aspect we want to explore is if you can strengthen the ranking from one keyword by adding it to both the keyword field and the title.